aliencaocao/TIL-2024/README.md

 Details can be found [here](vlm/README.md)

-We only document in detail the multi-stage approach that we used eventually here.
+We only document in detail the multi-stage approach that we used eventually.
+The full evaluation results and comments are [here](vlm/multistage/README.md).
+The writeup below is a summary.

 Our pipeline:
 1. YOLOv6-L6 trained on single-class detection of targets in general, using synthetic data too